civ5-pbem/civ5-pbem-client/README.md

 And it's up!

 ## Credits
-* Savefile parsing
 * [bmaupin](https://github.com/bmaupin/js-civ5save) for working on & gathering research about the Civilization 5 save format
 * [rivarolle](https://github.com/rivarolle/civ5-saveparser) for an extremely helpful savefile parsing package